MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/test-that-my-application-handles-throttling-properly.md

 > [!CAUTION]
 > Add the `RetryAfterPlugin` before the `GenericRandomErrorPlugin` in your configuration file.
 If you add it after, the request will be failed by the `GenericRandomErrorPlugin` before the `RetryAfterPlugin` has a chance to handle it.

-This plugin keeps track of throttling responses and forcefully fails requests issued to APIs, that are still throttled.
+This plugin keeps track of throttling responses and forcefully fails requests issued to APIs that are still throttled.

 ## More information